-You want more money and that means you'll have to grow, right?
-Take on staff, move to an office – it's inevitable if you want to increase your turnover.
+You want more money, and that means you'll have to grow, right?
+Take on staff, move to an office – it's inevitable if you're going to increase your turnover.
 Well, not necessarily.
 Becoming an agency doesn't suit everyone.

-For a start, you have to take a hit on your profits initially and that can last for a while, depending on what you're doing.
-And if you think things will be easier, prepare to work much harder – admin, staff management, pitches, meetings... they'll certainly keep you busy.
-You might even find you move further and further away from the creative work you love, becoming instead a jack-of-all-trades to keep the business afloat.
+For a start, you have to take a hit on profits initially, and that can last for a while, depending on what you're doing.
+And if you think things will be easier, prepare to work much harder – admin, staff management, pitches, meetings – they'll certainly keep you busy.
+You might even find you move further and further away from the creative work you love, becoming a jack-of-all-trades instead to keep the business afloat.